danielder10/FrontEnd-Project/README.md

 ## How to Run the Game
 1. Download the live preview extension
-2. Run the html file for Home Page using the extension
+2. Run the HTML file for Home Page using the extension as a live server

-or

-- Use the vercel link